 Just this February, when Bloomberg released his proposed Executive Budget for the coming fiscal year, circumstances looked unusually dire for programs that provide childcare to the city’s lowest-income families.
 Over the past four years, the city has already cut funding for more than 40,000 slots in the programs.
 The new reductions would have eliminated 15,900 more childcare slots and slashed afterschool program capacity by 50 percent, cutting services to nearly 32,000 children.
 The changes appeared inevitable when new contracts were announced several weeks ago, eliminating hundreds of programs and shrinking many more.

 The city’s nonprofits are accustomed to the annual budget fight over services for low-income children and families.
-But this was the first year that two major advocacy camps joined forces: Traditionally, organizations that provide subsidized childcare services for babies and toddlers have come together under a separate coalition from those that fight for programs for school-aged kids, says Katherine Eckstein, the director of public policy at the Children’s Aid Society.
+But this was the first year that two major advocacy camps joined forces: Traditionally, organizations that serve babies and toddlers have come together under one coalition, while those that fight for programs for school-aged kids have joined forces under another, says Katherine Eckstein, the director of public policy at the Children’s Aid Society.
 The result is that they can end up splitting resources and competing for the same pots of money.

 The groups came together to form the Campaign for Children, an alliance that grew to include more than 150 community organizations and service providers.
 Since February, Eckstein estimates that the campaign organized more than 60,000 petition signatures and protest letters, which were delivered to Mayor Bloomberg and members of the City Council, as well as thousands of direct phone calls and at least 100 marches, rallies and press conferences.
 “I’ve never seen community mobilization like I did this year,” she says.